-"In my experience, being bold for change means having the courage to stand up and speak up - not just for yourself, but for others.
-This enables confident, empowered individuals and teams," wrote Carla Christofferson, Executive VP of AECOM, writes on the official IWD website.
+"In my experience, being bold for change means having the courage to stand up and speak up — not just for yourself, but for others.
+This enables confident, empowered individuals and teams," Carla Christofferson, Executive VP of AECOM, wrote on the official IWD website.
 "It’s up to each and every one of us to ensure all voices are heard and that all people are given equal representation and respect."

 Your voice is the most valuable thing you have, and March 8 is the perfect day to use it.
 Honor your experiences, your goals, your hopes, and your thoughts about International Women's Day, and inspire others to do the same.